Merrill Lynch Life Agency Inc. is a licensed insurance agency and wholly owned subsidiary of Bank of America Corporation.

 Structures: Division estate plans are basic; they don’t include generation-skipping trusts, entity planning or other complex structures designed to last for extended periods of time.
 At most, these plans educate grandchildren and/or give them a jumpstart on their financial life, but terminate quickly after that.

-When things go bad: Wealth erodes rapidly from such things as overspending, failure to hold productive employment and psychological issues such as mental illness, addiction or the inability to maintain stable social connections.
+When things go bad: When there is inadequate preparation, wealth erodes rapidly from such things as overspending, failure to hold productive employment and psychological issues such as mental illness, addiction or the inability to maintain stable social connections.

 Structures: The structures in a preservation strategy usually involve complicated interlocking trust structures and entities.
 Professionals with fiduciary obligations to both present and future beneficiaries manage these structures and entities.

-When things go bad: This pathway is arguably the most difficult to successfully sustain: Legal entitlement often slips into indolence.
+When things go bad: When there is inadequate preparation, this pathway is arguably the most difficult pathway is arguably the most difficult to successfully sustain: Legal entitlement often slips into indolence.
 Most often, the family begins to demand more than the structures can produce.

-The family actively manages the complex structures that were passively employed under the preservation strategy.
-The structures either work or fail based on the ability of the family to productively collaborate and evolve together.
-Professional advisors play a supporting role.
-Often, these families inherit direct ownership in operating companies which requires them to become excellent owners, board members, and business managers.
-Technical and cultural advisors support the work of the family.
+The family actively manages the complex structures that were passively employed under the preservation strategy.2 The hallmark of this approach is that the family manages pooled capital together.
+(In the division pathway, each family member is responsible only for their share of the capital given to them.)
+The structures either work or fail based on the ability of the family to collaborate productively.
+Professional advisors play a supporting role in advising and consulting on technical issues.
+Often, these families inherit direct ownership in operating companies, which requires them to become excellent owners, board members and business managers.

 Metaphor: In this scenario, the family develops the skills to be goose farmers.
 They are careful not to demand too many eggs; the optimal care and comfort of the goose is what is most important.